gen-iality/apigen/README.md

 4. Make sure storage folder has right permissions for laravel to store stuff there.

+### Installing in a Docker image

+Install:

+apk add --no-cache libressl-dev openldap-dev

+Or failing that depends on the version:

+apk add --no-cache openssl-dev openldap-dev

+Then install the mongo php driver

+pecl install mongod

+Create the mongo extension in php:

+docker-php-ext-enable mongodb

 ## Patches

 In this project is used a patch: